-In addition to needing more stringent engine standards, there are other mechanisms by which regulatory entities could require emission reductions from aircraft in California.
-CARB would petition and/or advocate to the U.S. EPA to require aircraft to use cleaner fuels when travelling through California, and to require visits from cleaner aircraft.
+In addition to needing more stringent engine standards, there are other mechanisms by which regulatory entities could require emissions reductions from aircraft in California.
+CARB would petition and/or advocate to the-U.S. EPA to require aircraft to use cleaner fuels when travelling through California, and to require visits from cleaner aircraft to achieve the needed NOx emissions reductions for the South Coast in 2037.
+Using the aircraft engine certification data manufacturers report to International Civil Aviation Organization (ICAO), CARB staff has identified the Airbus 320-NEO and Airbus 319-100 Series as the cleanest options for NOx emissions among aircraft commonly visiting California, with NOx emissions 40 percent below the weighted-average aircraft visit.